AusDTO/dto-design-guide/_getting-started/developers/build.md

 npm install
 ```

 We use Bourbon 4.2.7.
 We include its `.scss` files directly rather than calling it via its node (or gem) package.

-Bourbon and Neat live under `/assets/sass/vendor`.
+Bourbon and Neat are in `/assets/sass/vendor`.

 ### Using npm